Life insurance comes in many forms, depending on the type and level of coverage you and your partner are after.

 Further to this, income protection provides you with an ongoing benefit (usually monthly) while TPD payouts are generally paid as a lump sum.

-Life insurance (as suggested) covers your individual life.
+Life cover (as suggested) covers your individual life.

 Should you pass away or be diagnosed with a terminal illness, you will receive the benefit of a lump sum payment.

 This payment can cover your family for funeral expenses, school fees should you have children, ongoing living expenses, mortgage payments and other debts.